This page provides background information on public bodies and gives guidance to departments.

 Reviews must assure the public, ministers and the sponsoring department’s principal accounting officer that a body’s function remains useful and necessary.
 Tools and guidance for reviews of public bodies were published in April 2022.

 Reviews must be led by an independent lead reviewer.
 Cabinet Office holds a lead reviewer pool of candidates for this role.
 Departments appointing a lead reviewer can contact the Public Bodies Reform Mailbox to request access to the pool.

 The public bodies directory is a data-gathering exercise providing a single, transparent source of top-level administrative and financial data on ALBs.

 The most recent publication is Public Bodies 2020.
 Previous editions dating back to 1999 can be found online.
 During 2010 and 2011, there was no cross-government collective directory, as departments were responsible for publishing their own reports.

 Departments should appoint a dedicated partner (or sponsor) for each of its arm’s length bodies.
 It is their responsibility to manage the relationship between the department and the ALB, in line with the principles set out in the code of good practice.

 Code of conduct for board members of public bodies

-Rules on lobbying for non-departmental public bodies
+Rules on lobbying and PR for all public bodies

-Appointments to the boards of public bodies
+Closure of public bodies